Koh Phangan met kinderen

 What makes Koh Phangan extra special is that the island isn’t just great for children, but also leaves room for yourself.
 Doing things that give you energy, without it feeling like you’re leaving your family behind.
 I took a yoga class at Orion Healing Centre, a well-known spot on the island where yoga, meditation, and conscious living come together.
 The class was calm and grounding, exactly what I needed.

 Later, we visited Shivari, right in the middle of the jungle.
-There we first took part in a cacao ceremony, followed by ecstatic dance.
-During the opening circle there was singing and, believe it or not, our daughter softly started humming along.
-Such a small moment, but so incredibly special.
-After the ceremony came the ecstatic dance: moving freely, no fixed steps, no alcohol, just doing what feels right.
-I found it exciting and sometimes even uncomfortable, but precisely because of that, it was also very valuable.
-I never would have thought I’d be standing in a place like that, in the jungle, with my baby there.
+There, we first took part in a cacao ceremony, followed by ecstatic dance.
+During the opening circle, there was singing and—believe it or not—our daughter started softly humming along.
+Such a small moment, but so special.
+After the ceremony came the ecstatic dance: moving freely, no set steps, no alcohol, just doing what feels right.
+I found it exciting and sometimes even uncomfortable, but precisely because of that, also very valuable.
+I never would have thought I’d find myself in a place like that, in the jungle, with my baby by my side.

 Later that week, I took a bachata class at Love Space (Sushi Love), which is held every Monday evening.
 No worries, no plans, no schedules—just dancing and letting everything out.
 Even without any experience, this is accessible and incredibly fun.